-Section A is marked out of 25.
+Section A is marked out of 50 in total; 25 marks for each part of the question.

 Students are permitted to refer to a clean copy of their chosen play during the exam.
 This must not be annotated and must not contain any additional notes, marks, alterations or inclusions.